 To establish other terms and conditions of economic development loans, including providing for prepayment penalties and providing for full repayment of principal and interest upon movement out of state of that part of the business operation financed by the economic development programs of the authority.

 To require certification from the local unit of government having jurisdiction over the location of an economic development project that the economic development project serves a public purpose and conventional financing is unavailable on reasonably equivalent terms and conditions.

 To establish and maintain a program within the authority, or to establish and maintain a corporation organized under ch.
 180

 , to insure or guarantee economic development loans, collateral or bonds or notes issued under s.
 234.65

-To cooperate and enter into agreements with state agencies, partnerships and corporations organized under chs.
+To cooperate and enter into agreements with state agencies, partnerships, limited partnerships, and corporations organized under chs.
 178

 or limited liability companies organized under ch.
 183

 to promote economic development activity within this state.

 To apply for and receive grants from the department of transportation for the purpose of guaranteeing loans to disadvantaged businesses as specified in the disadvantaged business mobilization assistance program under s.
 85.25